This Almond Torte has the perfect combination of an inside of sweet, chewy goodness and a topping of sweet, crunchy, almonds.

 I did a little Googling and came up with a couple of recipes I thought might be close and set to work.
 Lucky for me I hit it on the head the first try!
-All of the recipes had basically the same ingredients – flour, butter, sugar, extract and almonds.
+All of the recipes had basically the same ingredients.
 I just did a little tweaking.

 How to Make a Torte